SCO Group: The TSG Group

 In June 2013, a judge granted the motion of the brankruptcy trustee and reopened consideration of SCO v.
 IBM.
 The revived case moved slowly, with a ruling in 2016 being in the favorable direction to IBM, but one in 2017 favorable towards continuing the SCO claims.
 Industry publications greeted these developments with headlines of the "What is dead may never die" variety.

-UnXis changed its name to Xinuos in 2013, and despite SCO v.
-IBM having been reopened in the courts, reiterated that it had no interest in litigation.
-Instead Xinuos focused on continuing support for UnixWare and OpenServer customers as well as releasing OpenServer 10, a FreeBSD-based product that legacy customers could migrate to.
+UnXis changed its name to Xinuos in 2013 and focused on continuing support for UnixWare and OpenServer customers as well as in 2016 releasing OpenServer 10, a FreeBSD-based product that legacy customers could migrate to.
+By 2022, however, the OpenServer 10 product had been dropped.

 McBride turned his purchase of SCO's mobility assets into a company called Shout TV Inc., which was founded in late 2011 and provided social media engagement for sports fans during live events by offering trivia games and prize contests.
 By 2015, Shout TV had experienced some success, especially in partnership with the Spanish football club Real Madrid.
 The assets of Shout TV were transferred to a company known as MMA Global Inc. in 2018.

 Final conclusion of lawsuits

 In August 2021, word came of a possible final settlement in the SCO v.
 IBM case, wherein documents filed in the case indicated that the bankruptcy trustee for TSG Group and IBM appeared to be on the verge of settling the outstanding, Project Monterey-based, claims in the matter for $14.25 million.
 While the amount was far less than the SCO Group had originally sought when it began the lawsuits, the trustee recommended accepting the settlement, because "ultimate success of the Trustee's claims against IBM is uncertain" and that pursuing the matter further would be expensive and that "the Settlement Agreement provides an immediate and substantial monetary recovery and creates important liquidity for the benefit of all creditors and claimants."
 As part of this, the trustee would give up any future related claims against IBM.
 The matter lay with the U.S. Bankruptcy Court for the District of Delaware, which had been handling the case all along.

 On November 8, 2021, the settlement was so made under those terms, with IBM paying the TSG bankruptcy trustee $14.25 million and the trustee giving up all future claims and with each party paying their own legal costs.
 After 18½ years, SCO v.
 IBM was finally over.

-As it happened, another suit against IBM was still now active, from Xinuos, which earlier in 2021 had reversed direction from their past disavowals of litigation interest and had filed suit against both IBM and Red Hat, re-alleging old SCO claims about IBM and Project Monterey and alleging new claims that IBM and Red Hat had cornered the operating system market for cloud computing.
-Unlike the SCO–Linux battles, however, in this case few people in the industry paid the Xinuos action much attention.
+As it happened, by then Xinuos had filed a lawsuit against IBM and Red Hat, reversing direction from its past disavowals of litigation interest, re-alleging old SCO claims about IBM and Project Monterey, and alleging some new claims.
+Unlike the SCO–Linux battles, however, in this case few people in the industry paid the Xinuos charges much attention, and in the following several years the legal action failed to gain any victories.
 In any case, the story of The SCO Group was complete.